chandanaraj22/cloud-waf-project/docs/MASTER_ARCHITECTURE.md

 The system is designed to protect a web application by inspecting incoming traffic using a Web Application Firewall (WAF) and enhancing detection capabilities through AI-based anomaly detection.

 The architecture follows a layered security approach:
-1. Traffic inspection and filtering
+- Traffic inspection and filtering
-2. Centralized logging and monitoring
+- Centralized logging (file-based)
-3. AI-based anomaly detection
+- AI-based anomaly detection
-4. Automated mitigation and response
+- Automated mitigation and response

-The system is deployed on cloud infrastructure (AWS preferred).
+The system is deployed on **Oracle Cloud Infrastructure (OCI – Always Free tier)** to ensure feasibility for live implementation.

 ---